Max Headroom (Matt Frewer) appeared in music videos, a feature film, a TV series and commercials for products like New Coke.

 "I want to show you something rare," says Edison, as he peers into the movie theater.
 "This was a dream palace.
 Years ago people came here ... to share dreams and adventures together.
 These were the days when people sat in groups and watched a single movie.
 Sometimes hundreds of people at one time.
 It must have been a weird experience.
 People watching the same screen and the same program."

-The cast of Max Headroom: (Left to right) Matt Frewer, Amanda Pays, Jeffrey Tambor, Morgan Sheppard and Chris Young (top)
+Max Headroom: (Left to right) Matt Frewer, Amanda Pays, Jeffrey Tambor, Morgan Sheppard and Chris Young (top)

 The cast of Max Headroom: (Left to right) Matt Frewer, Amanda Pays, Jeffrey Tambor, Morgan Sheppard and Chris Young (top) Shout Factory